revbayes/revbayes.github.io/tutorials/cont_traits/modules/state_dependent_OU_parameter_estimation.md

 Previously, we used a relaxed OU model to infer adaptation of a continuous trait (in terms of optimum shifts) without specifying a potential cause (or correlated variable) for such adaptation.
 However, we may be interested in testing specific hypotheses of continuous trait adaptation to different discrete character states.

-In this tutorial, we will specify the state-dependent OU model described in {% citet LauInReview %}.
+In this tutorial, we will specify the state-dependent OU model described in {% citet Lau2026 %}.
 Under this model, any or all of the OU parameters ($\alpha$, $\theta$, $\sigma^2$) depend on the state of a discrete character that is also evolving on the phylogeny.
 We must therefore specify a model that includes both the continuous trait and the discrete character.
 Our state-dependent OU model implementation supports (1) sequential inference of OU parameters conditionally on a discrete character history and (2) joint inference of discrete character history and OU parameters.